 Western Spiritual Sculpture Figurative Abstract Realism

-"Gib is a giant," says Paul Zueger, Gib’s long-time friend and exclusive representative.
-"You can’t say enough about his vision and his talent.
-I think 500 years from now, art historians will talk about Gib like they talk today about Rembrandt or Van Gogh or Michelangelo."
+‘Gib was a giant,’ said Paul Zueger, Gib’s long-time friend and exclusive representative.
+‘You can’t say enough about his vision and his talent.
+I think 500 years from now, art historians will talk about Gib like they talk today about Rembrandt or Van Gogh or Michelangelo.’

 His family began to believe in his talent when he won a blue ribbon in art at the Springfield State Fair at age nine.
 And while they couldn’t help him financially, they at least encouraged Gib to follow his dreams.

-His first attempt at sculpting was transforming a granite tombstone "recycled" from an old cemetery.
+His first attempt at sculpting was transforming a granite tombstone ‘recycled’ from an old cemetery.
 When he became fascinated with bronze, especially the works of Donatello that he saw in a book, Gib built his own foundry.
 He used salvaged materials, including a cut down 55 gallon steel drum for the furnace and an abandoned Electrolux vacuum cleaner for a blower.
 He figured the process out by trial and error, learning to determine the temperature of the molten metal by its color.
 He was 16 at the time.

-‘I got the idea of Emotional Realism when I was visiting a museum," he says.
-"I saw art that touched me deeply, and I realized that the emotions I felt were just as real as that piece I saw hanging on the wall.
+‘I got the idea of Emotional Realism when I was visiting a museum,’ Gib said.
+‘I saw art that touched me deeply, and I realized that the emotions I felt were just as real as that piece I saw hanging on the wall.
 I think the ability to connect with the viewer on that emotional level determines the success of art, or music or literature.’

 While living in the Northeast, Gib visited the Frederic Remington Art Museum and was struck by the power of the artist’s work and of the landscapes they represented.
-"I knew right then I had to go out West,’ he said.
+‘I knew right then I had to go out West,’ he said.
 ‘I decided to move the Santa Fe and do Western art.’

-"The thing I really love about my work," Gib says, "is that I get to say, 'I love you, man.
-It’s going to be OK.'
-And the payment for my work is when someone comes up and says, 'Thank you for making something beautiful in the world.'"
+‘The thing I really love about my work,’ Gib said, ‘is that I get to say, “I love you, man.
+It’s going to be OK.”
+And the payment for my work is when someone comes up and says, “Thank you for making something beautiful in the world.”’